song31/comix-server/README.md

 ## FAQ

 Q) Do I need to uncompress ZIP files?
-A) No. Like Windows version, comix server supports ZIP files.
+A) No. Like Windows version, comix-server supports ZIP files.

 Q) How can I change the port number?
 A) See /usr/syno/apache/conf/httpd.conf-comix.

 Q) How can I change the manga directory?
 A) See handler.php.
-You need to modify handler.php, index.php, and httpd.conf-comix.
+You need to modify handler.php, index.php, user-setting.ini,
+   and httpd.conf-comix.

-Q) Does the comix server support other archive formats such as RAR or CBR?
+Q) Does comix-server support other archive formats such as RAR or CBR?
 A) No. Current version only supports ZIP (or CBZ).

-Q) Does the comix server support password protection?
+Q) Does comix-server support password protection?
 A) Yes, using Apache's basic authentication mechanism.
 Refer to http://www.cs.duke.edu/csl/faqs/web/basic-auth to know how to configure it.
 Note that the user name should be AirComix (case